pucheng-tan/WordFlow-wiki/Coding-Conventions.md

 | Yes: | No: |
 | ------ | ------ |
 | def function(users=None) | def function(users=[]) |

-## 2.13 Properties
-Use properties where you would have used simple lightweight accessor or setter methods.

-Properties must be created with the @property decorator.

 ## 2.14 True/False Evaluations
 All “empty” values are considered False.
 This applies to 0, None, [], {}, and ‘ ‘.